mlc-ai/mlc-llm/docker/README.md

-## Containers for mlc-llm REST API
+## Containers for mlc_llm REST API and instant command line interface (CLI) chat with LLM

-A set of docker container templates for your scaled production deployment of GPU-accelerated mlc-llms.
-Based on the work in the [LLM  Performance Benchmark](https://github.com/mlc-ai/llm-perf-bench) project.
+A set of docker container templates for your scaled production deployment of GPU-accelerated mlc_llms.
+Based on the recent work on the SLM, jit flow, and OpenAI compatible APIs including function calling.

 These containers are designed to be: